starfederation/datastar/site/static/md/guide/datastar_expressions.md

 </div>
 ```

-When Datastar evaluates the expression `$foo`, it first converts it to `ctx.signals.signal('foo').value`, and then evaluates that expression in a sandboxed context, in which `ctx` represents the Datastar context.
+When Datastar evaluates the expression `$foo`, it first converts it to `ctx.signals.signal('foo').value`, and then evaluates that expression in a sandboxed context, in which `ctx` represents the current [expression context](/reference/expression_context).

 This means that JavaScript can be used in Datastar expressions.